Breakthroughs & Blocks

 Confidence comes from repetition - but beware hazardous zigzagging

 Last week I delivered a workshop on how to build writing confidence to a packed room.
 I mean, who doesn’t want to be more confident in their writing?
-I opened it with a quote from designer, writer and podcaster Debbie Millman, who said:
+I opened it with a quote from designer, writer and podcaster Debbie Millman, who said ‘confidence is the successful repetition of any endeavour’.

 Confidence comes from repetition